msys2/setup-msys2/README.md

 Therefore, usage of this Action is recommended to all MSYS2 users of GitHub Actions, since caching and the custom entrypoint are provided regardless of option `release`.

+NOTE: in the future, `bash` might default to MSYS2 (see [actions/virtual-environments#1525](https://github.com/actions/virtual-environments/issues/1525)).

 ## Usage